 Line 40.
-To compute the tax, use the 2017 Montana Individual Income Tax Table located at the bottom of Form EST-I, page 2.
+To compute the tax, use the 2018 Montana Individual Income Tax Table located at the bottom of Form EST-I, page 2.
+If you are a nonresident multiply the result by the ratio of your Montana source income over line 29.

 Line 41.
-If net capital gains are included in your Montana adjusted gross income reported on line 29, multiply the net capital gains amount by 2% (0.02) and enter the result on this line.
+If net Montana source capital gains are included in your Montana adjusted gross income reported on line 29, multiply the net Montana source capital gains amount by 2% (0.02) and enter the result on this line.
+If you are a resident, the Montana source capital gains are all your net gains.
+If you are a nonresident, your net Montana source gains are the gains derived from the sale of tangible property located in Montana, or held in connection with a trade or business carried on in the state.

 Line 43.
 Enter your nonrefundable tax credits for each period.
-For a complete list and description of Montana nonrefundable tax credits, see Form 2, Schedule V and Form 2 instructions.
+For a complete list and description of Montana nonrefundable tax credits, see Form 2 instructions.